fairybow/Stylist/README.md

 A program using Stylist can give users a way to choose and customize themes without using QSS (on the user-side).

-Stylist is being developed as a componenet of [Fernanda](https://github.com/fairybow/Fernanda).
+Stylist is being developed as a component of [Fernanda](https://github.com/fairybow/Fernanda).

 <kbd>
     <img src="demo/early-demo.gif" alt=""/>